telerik/maui-docs/knowledge-base/customize-image-style-imagecardview-dotnet-maui.md

 ## Solution

-To customize the style of the image inside the `ImageCardView`, including maintaining its aspect ratio and adjusting its size, apply an implicit style or use a `ControlTemplate`.
-The following examples demonstrate both approaches.
+To customize the style of the image inside the `ImageCardView`, including maintaining its aspect ratio and adjusting its size you can use one of the following options:
+* Apply an implicit style for the `Image` control.
+* Use a `ControlTemplate`.

 ### Using Implicit Style